The-Known-Galaxy/archives/sith/foremost_of_the_order/darth_cibus/darth_cibus.md

 DC | Activity Accolade

 # Quote from Darth Cibus

-ìBeauty is not who you are on the outside, it is the wisdom and time you gave away to save another struggling soul like you.î
+‚ÄúBeauty is not who you are on the outside, it is the wisdom and time you gave away to save another struggling soul like you.‚Äù

 - Darth Cibus